berenslab/mini-atlas/README.md

 ## Preprocessed data and meta data

 All meta data and preprocessed data are located in the `data/` folder.
 This includes exonic and intronic gene counts, extracted electrophysiological features, extracted morphological features and z-profiles.
-There are two separate datasests: the main dataset recorded at room temperature and the follow-up dataset recorded at physiological temperature (files with `phys_temp` in the filenames).
+There are two separate datasets: the main dataset recorded at room temperature and the follow-up dataset recorded at physiological temperature (files with `phys_temp` in the filenames).

 ## Downloading the raw data